SimulPiscator/AirSane/README.md

 ## Color Management (Gamma Correction)

-Although not stated explicitly, it seems that SANE backends try to perform color and gamma correction such as to return image data in a linear color space.

 When receiving scan data from an AirScan scanner, macOS seems to ignore all color space related information from the transmitted image files, and interprets color and gray levels according to standard scanner color profiles.
 Using ColorSync Utility, one can see that these color profiles are called `Scanner RGB Profile.icc` and